mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 <!-- create-org is an async workflow, give it some time -->
 <!--AUTOMATION: execute=sleep 10 -->

-Replace the organization name, username and password with desired values.
-Make sure to save the **tenant ID** that appears after calling the command; this will be the identifier for the first organization.
+Replace the organization name, username and password with desired values. **Make sure to save the tenant ID** that appears after calling the command; this will be the identifier for the first organization.
 Creating additional organizations works exactly the same way, so the above step may be repeated multiple times.

+#### Fetching the tenant token

 Now we need to fetch the **tenant token** for the new organization.
 This is available in the JSON output from the `get-tenant` command, in the